 How To Check An Old Car For Corrosion

-Here’s a list of all the most common places corrosion starts, but every car has their corrosion hot spots.
+Here’s a list of the most common places corrosion starts, but every car has its corrosion hot spots.
 A quick google of your model will highlight them.

 We’ll begin by checking the upper body and then check the chassis.